Blobber

 Details on the blobber, the actual storage provider for user data

 The blobber is the most important provider when it comes to hosting users' data.
 It provides actual storage space to host this data on its file system and gets rewards in return.
-Users can host their own blobber on premises or on our dedicated servers through the Webapp.
+Users can host their own blobber on premises or on our dedicated servers through the Chimney Webapp.

 Core responsibilities of the Blobber